ClaudiooBarbieri/challenges-pacs/challenge-2/README.md

 # Sparse Matrix class template

-This is a C++ library for handling sparse matrices.
+This is a C++ class template for handling sparse matrices.
 It provides functionalities for matrix-vector multiplication, matrix compression, decompression, reading matrices from Matrix Market format files, and more.

 ## Usage